VenkatRajaIyer/CMPE242/README.md

 4) Configure putty settings and open the connnection.

+5) Type in insmod device_driver.ko to instert the module into the Kernel.

-5) Type in ./app_file in putty to execute the file
+6) Type in ./app_file in putty to execute the file

 You should now find the program running on the board.